NREL/HPC/docs/Friendly_User/Applications/amrwind.md

 ## Running on the GPUs using modules

-NREL makes available different modules for using Amr-Wind for CPUs and GPUs for different toolchains.
-The build instructions are given below for users wanting to build there own version.
+NREL makes available different modules for using AMR-Wind for CPUs and GPUs for different toolchains.
+The build instructions are given below for users wanting to build their own version.
 It is recommended that
 AMR-Wind be run on GPU nodes for obtaining the most optimal performance.

-Here is a sample script for submitting an AMR-Wind application run on multiple GPU nodes, with the users input file, mesh grid in the current working directory.
+Here is a sample script for submitting an AMR-Wind application run on multiple GPU nodes, with the user's input file and mesh grid in the current working directory.

 ??? example "Sample job script: Kestrel - Full GPU node"